Motorola Droid: Android 2.1 update

 On February 8, 2010, Motorola announced via Facebook that the Droid update would begin rolling out later that same week.
 Details were later released via Motorola's official forums.
 However, the details about the update were later retracted, and unclear information from Motorola and Verizon Wireless caused confusion among many, and technology news websites speculated the update would happen even later in 2010.
 As an attempt to clear confusion, Motorola released a chart of dates stating when each of their Android devices would be updated to Android 2.1, but this only added to the issues because they said the update would happen "soon", rather than offering a concrete time frame.

 However, on March 17, 2010, Verizon Wireless announced that they would issue the Android 2.1 "ESE53" update over-the-air, beginning March 18 to a small test group, and more users would see the update later, into the following week.
-But screenshots from Verizon Wireless documents showed that a last minute software bug was found, and the update was delayed once again, with no new roll out date determined.
+But screenshots from Verizon Wireless documents showed that a last-minute software bug was found, and the update was delayed once again, with no new rollout date determined.

 The new news from Verizon Wireless provided official information about the update and what it entailed, including "Pinch-to-zoom...available when using the browser, Gallery, and Google Maps", a weather and news app/widget including "information you want from the Web...weekly and hourly weather forecasts based on your location, and news headlines", voice-to-text wherever there are text boxes, "New Gallery application with 3D layout", and Live Wallpapers "offer[ing] richer animated, interactive backgrounds on the home screen", as well as other, more minor upgrades.
 However, the update did not include the addition of two more home screens currently available on the Nexus One, another Android 2.1 device.

 The 2.1 update rollout began on March 30, 2010.